-Microsoft’s mid-gen refresh of the Xbox One - and answer to Sony’s PS4 Pro - is the best games console when it comes to sheer computing chops.
-It’s for console players who want the best of the best in terms of specs, and native 4K and HDR support, but the upcoming Xbox Series X will have something to say about that when it releases this year.
+The Xbox One X – the mid-gen refresh of the Xbox One and Microsoft's answer to Sony’s PS4 Pro – is the best games console available right now when it comes to sheer computing chops.
+It’s for console players who want the best of the best in terms of specs with native 4K and HDR support.

 - Xbox Series X full specs revealed